galanti3/Json2BakinPlugin/README.md

 * Self-switch names don't change i.e. local variable names will be "A", "B", "C" or "D" in RPG Developer Bakin, as used in RPG Maker.

-* Timer used by converted commands is triggered by "MvTimerTrigger" variable and the timer information will be stored in "MvTimerInfo" variable (see also Timer section).
+* Timer used by converted commands is triggered by "TimerTrigger" variable and the timer information will be stored in "TimerInfo" variable (see also Timer section).

 ## Timer

 RPG Developer Bakin operates timer functions via a common event.
-If RPG Maker events contain any timer commands, Json2BakinPlugin automatically generates a new Timer common event or appends it to other existing common events, if any.
-In such case, converted common event data (named "CommonEvents.txt") must be imported to RPG Developer Bakin's common event.
-The Timer event is triggered by "MvTimeTrigger" variable and the its real time info is stored in "MvTimerInfo" variable.
+If RPG Maker events contain any timer commands, Json2BakinPlugin automatically generates a new Timer common event.
+To make timer related commands functional, generated Timer common event file (named "CommonEvent_Timer.txt") must be imported to RPG Developer Bakin's common event.
+The Timer event is triggered by "TimeTrigger" variable and its real time info (in seconds) is stored in "TimerInfo" variable.

 ## Limitations